 Stopping Operations

-If a registered charity stops operating, it must give any money or property left over to a qualified donee.
+If a registered charity stops operating, it must give any leftover money or property to a qualified donee.
 It is therefore important to consider whether your group wants to accept this obligation.